ccaviris/mls/README.md

 This includes the `feeds.xml` file.
 Any files that might be stored with information to assist the test would go here.
 In a real production setup, this likely would not exist and the xml data would likely be obtained dynamically from an API request.

+## screenshotsVideoLogs

+This contains a screen recording of the test running through from start to finish, screenshots taken from the vieeo, and a copy of the console log, all from the same run.

 ## test / pageobjects

 This folder includes the page objects that are used to run the tests.
 Currently that is `page.ts` and `match.page.ts`.
 Everything is in the same directory.
 If tests across multiple parts of the product were covered by this test, this would be aranged in sub-folders.